jzelinskie/faq/README.md

 **Note**: The `master` branch may be in an *unstable or even broken state* during development.
 Please use [releases](https://github.com/jzelinskie/faq/releases) instead of the `master` branch in order to get stable binaries.

-faq is a tool intended to be a drop in replacement for "jq", but supports additional formats.
+faq is a tool intended to be a more flexible "jq", supporting additional formats.
 The additional formats are converted into JSON and processed with libjq.

 Supported formats: